cycuestaa/cs209-labs/README.txt

-cs209 Lab2
+cs209 Lab4
 Partners: Camila Cuesta, Siddharth Sachdeva

-To run animations:
-	PRESS KEY “LEFT”

-To increase speed of animation:
-	PRESS KEY “T”

-To reduce speed of animation:
-	PRESS KEY “R”
+~ CONTROLS ~

-Arrow Keys:
+Use Arrow Keys UP/DOWN/RIGHT/Left:
-UP/DOWN/RIGHT: Moves your sprite to different positions on the screen.
+- Moves Mario to different positions on the screen.
-/Users/cycuesta/Documents/UC/2017-2018/SOSC/Week 3/W3b-Smith_WN_Quotes/README.txt

-IJKL: Treated as keyboard arrows.
+IJKL:
-Moves the sprite’s pivot point around.
+- Treated as keyboard arrows, moves Mario’s pivot point around.

-W & Q: Rotates your sprite clockwise and counter-clockwise respectively.
+W & Q:
+- Rotates your sprite clockwise and counter-clockwise respectively.

+V:
-V: Toggles visibility of your sprite.
+- Toggles visibility of your Mario.

+Z&X:
-Z&X: Makes your sprite more and less transparent.
+- Makes your Mario more and less transparent.

+A&S:
-A&S: Scales your sprite up and down respectively.
+- Scales your Mario up and down respectively.

+TO PLAY:
+Beware, Mario will lose points for touching the Piranha Plants!
+Each time this occurs, a sound will notify you of the instance… move away!

+Navigate Mario to the pipe to win!